xvitaly/mhed/docs/source/using-application.rst

 The data will be copied as tab-delimited plain text, removed from the table, and can be pasted into any application.

-.. index:: clipboard, copy to clipboard
+.. index:: copy to clipboard
 .. _usage-clipboard-copy:

 Copy to clipboard